-9For instance, the SOEP has changed several times the way respondents are asked about their housing costs, see SOEP Group (2019), admitting that some households may have misunderstood the question or may simply not know how much they pay.
+&lt;sup>11For instance, the SOEP has changed several times the way respondents are asked about their housing costs, see SOEP Group (2019), admitting that some households may have misunderstood the question or may simply not know how much they pay.
 In particular, the SOEP does not ask respondents to report their net contract rent.

-10Real estate agents have to apply DIN 283/1951 and the Floor Area Act [Wohnflächenverordnung].
+$^{12}$ Real estate agents have to apply DIN 283/1951 and the Floor Area Act [Wohnflächenverordnung].